-Mitigation Approach (retain/ retain with modifications/ remove/ new)
+Mitigation Status

 Risk assessment Retain

 Encouragement of vaccination Retain

 Environmental cleaning Retain

 Hand and respiratory hygiene Retain

 PPE in specific circumstances Retain

 Face coverings in communal areas Retain

-Face coverings in secondary Retain
+Face coverings in secondary classrooms Retain

-classrooms

-Physical distancing for adults Retain (note change to "at least 1m", but 2m distancing expected to remain for logistical purposes) One-way systems Retain Staggered drop-off and pick-up Retain Staggered start and stop times/ Retain break and lunch times Restrictions on assemblies Retain Support for people in the highest risk Retain (updated, with minor edits in November) groups Support for pregnant staff Retain (updated in November) 2x weekly at-home asymptomatic Retain (updated guidance/materials to support uptake testing and recording) Outbreak management Retain (updated guidance re: public health approach) Self-isolation, contact tracing and Retain with modifications (updated guidance - testing for adults 18+ removal of some restrictions for fully-vaccinated adult contacts) Self-isolation, contact tracing and Retain with modifications (updated guidance - testing for U18s removal of some restrictions for U18 contacts) Groupings Remove Ventilation Retain (strengthened guidance for LAs on CO2 monitoring) Restrictions on school visitors Remove (but with some ongoing requirements) Restrictions on Drama, Music, PE Remove (in line with previous guidance) and Dance School Transport Retain with modifications (alignment with public transport).
-School trips Retain (updated guidance) Readiness and assurance Retain (updated guidance)
+Physical distancing for adults Retain

+One-way systems Retain

+Staggered drop-off and pick-up Retain

+Staggered start and stop times/ break and lunch times Retain

+Restrictions on assemblies Retain

+Support for people in the highest risk groups Retain

+Support for pregnant staff Retain

+2x weekly at-home asymptomatic testing Retain

+Outbreak management Retain

+Self-isolation, contact tracing and testing for adults 18+ Strengthen

+Self-isolation, contact tracing and testing for U18s Strengthen

+Minimise contacts Proportionate reintroduction

+Ventilation Strengthen

+Restrictions on school visitors Proportionate reintroduction

+Restrictions on Drama, Music, PE and Dance Not required

+School Transport Retain

+Limits on school trips Proportionate reintroduction

+Readiness and assurance Retain

+Residential accommodation Retain

-- 8. In the event of a significant outbreak, schools may be expected and supported by their local health protection teams to reintroduce additional mitigations, such as face coverings, for a temporary basis and while that outbreak is managed.
-Where that is the case, local HPTs will support schools in that process and help ensure that any temporary mitigations are necessary and proportionate dependent upon local circumstances. - 9.
+- 7. In the event of a significant outbreak, schools may be expected and supported by their local health protection teams (HPTs) to introduce further mitigations (as HPT advise) for a temporary basis and while that outbreak is managed.
+Where that is the case, local HPTs will support schools in that process and help ensure that any temporary mitigations are necessary, sufficient and proportionate dependent upon local circumstances. - 8.
 Annex A sets out detailed guidance on the application of mitigations and other safety measures.
 It has been updated to take account of evolving knowledge and experience of dealing with the pandemic, and to remove out-of-date material.
-Otherwise this material remains largely in line with previous versions of the Reducing Risks guidance and schools and local authorities will be familiar with much of the content. - 10.
+Otherwise this material remains largely in line with previous versions of the Reducing Risks guidance and schools and local authorities will be familiar with much of the content. - 9.
 Mitigations will continue to be kept under constant review, and if data and evidence suggest that the approach to any specific mitigations should be updated then advice will be provided to that effect.